 New Proposals: My PI is planning to submit a new proposal.
 How do I let my capsule know that it’s coming?

-Create a proposal record in InfoEd with an accurate (sponsor) due date.
-If you have questions about setting up a proposal record in InfoEd, check out our InfoEd page to access a Getting Started Guide and Proposal Development FAQs.
+Create a funding proposal record in CERES with an accurate (sponsor) due date.
+If you have questions about setting up a proposal record in InfoEd, check out CERES job aids in the Northwestern Knowledge Base.

 Proposal Complexity: How does SR determine the complexity of a proposal when determining the level of review?

 Given the diversity of Northwestern’s research portfolio, most proposals will be designated as regular or non-complex.
 Complex proposals may be identified by the anticipated complexity of the resultant award (e.g., multiple projects, cross-disciplinary collaborations with multiple institutions, etc.) and the level of internal coordination required for development.

 Proposal Routing: To whom should I route proposals in CERES?